Pain on the top of your foot can be excruciating, making it difficult or impossible to walk even a few steps.

 - Aging (arthritis)

 Pain on the top of the foot could indicate a mild irritation to your nerves or tendons from tight shoes, or a more serious condition.
-If rest, ice, and over the counter anti-inflammatory medications do not relieve the symptoms, call East Penn Foot and Ankle Associates for an immediate examination.
+If rest, ice, and over the counter anti-inflammatory medications do not relieve the symptoms, call podiatrists at PA Foot and Ankle Associates for an immediate examination.
 We will determine the cause of your pain and create a customized treatment plan for you.